2011 Turkish football match-fixing scandal

-The 2011 Turkish sports corruption scandal was an investigation about match fixing, incentive premium, bribery, establishing a criminal organization, organized crime and intimidation in Turkey's top two association football divisions, the Süper Lig and First League.
+The 2011 Turkish sports corruption scandal was an investigation into match fixing and incentive premiums, in Turkey's top two association football divisions, the Süper Lig and First League, that started on 3 July 2011.

-On 2 July 2012, a Turkish special-authorized state court sentenced many people to various prison sentences.
-However, on 6 March 2014, special-authorized courts were abolished in Turkey.
-On 23 June 2014, an earlier retrial demand was accepted.
-The retrial process started on 15 January 2015.
-After the retrial process, people who were charged were cleared of all charges pending the Supreme Court's approval.

-On 9 October 2015, the courts acquitted all the people who were charged at the beginning of the investigation, pending the Supreme Court's approval.
-Fenerbahçe declared that after the Supreme Court's approval, they would take every action to be compensated from all of the damages that has been done to the club by this investigation and previous court rulings.
-Being one of the clubs which were acquitted of the accusations, Fenerbahçe demanded €135 million from UEFA and TFF in the context of a claim for damages.

-On 6 November 2020, the Turkish court declared all suspects innocent, including former Fenerbahçe President Aziz Yıldırım.
-The trial was held in the Istanbul 13th Heavy Penal Court after the appeals court overturned another acquittal verdict in January by a lower court for all the suspects including Yıldırım.
-During the trial, 19 suspects, including ex-Fenerbahçe executives Yıldırım, İlhan Ekşioğlu, Şekip Mosturoğlu and Alaattin Yıldırım, Sivasspor chair Mecnun Otyakmaz and former Eskişehirspor manager Bülent Uygun, as well as former football players Gökçek Vederson, İbrahim Akın, Mehmet Yıldız and Korcan Çelikay, were declared innocent due to the lack of evidence.

 Timeline of the investigation

 In the summer of 2011, Turkish police began an investigation into 19 football matches suspected of being fixed, and by 10 July 61 individuals had been arrested, including club managers and Turkish national team players.
 26 of these would later have requests for release refused by the court.
-By 12 July UEFA had confirmed they were monitoring the situation.

 Around the same time, İstanbul BB player İbrahim Akın admitted to participating in match fixing, specifically relating to two matches: Istanbul BB's match against Fenerbahçe, and the Turkish Cup final against Beşiktaş.
-Following his arrest Akın withdrew his confession, claiming he had been tricked and his confession given under duress, and denied any involvement in the alleged corruption.
+Following his arrest, Akın withdrew his confession, claiming he had been tricked and his confession given under duress, and denied any involvement in the alleged corruption.
 Beşiktaş president Yıldırım Demirören later returned the Turkish Cup following match-fixing allegations levelled at his own club.